A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Winning strategies

-In practice, constant strategies could be certainly easier to implement and it is therefore natural to investigate whether or not it suffices to restrict to constant strategies without altering the possibility of victory.
+With this result in hand, it is natural to wonder whether the scenario changes if one restricts to constant strategies.
+Indeed, in practice, these are certainly easier to implement.
 The next result addresses this problem by showing that when~$\rho=1$ constant strategies are as good as all strategies, but instead when $\rho\ne 1$ victory cannot be achieved by only exploiting constant strategies: